-For this purpose, we focus on the reproduction opportunities that receive (a) accurate classifiers belonging to nourished niches, (b) accurate classifiers belonging to starved niches, and (c) the most overgeneral classifiers.
+For this purpose, we focus on the reproduction opportunities that receive (i) accurate classifiers belonging to nourished niches, (ii) accurate classifiers belonging to starved niches, and (iii) the most overgeneral classifiers.
 As the selection in XCS is niche-based, we first compute the classifier's probability of belonging to an action set, which we denote as P{occ} .